Triple Dark Chocolate Cheesecake

 6. Bake for 45 - 60 minutes, or until center is still slightly wiggly and the top looks dry.

-7. Turn the oven off and crack open the door for about 10 minutes.
+7. Turn oven off and crack open the door for about 10 minutes.
 Remove cheesecake from oven and place in fridge until completely cooled, 8 hours or overnight.

 Make the Ganache Topping

 1. In a small pan place heavy cream and chocolate over low heat.
-Stir constantly until the mixture is smooth and melted.
+Stir constantly until mixture is smooth and melted.
 Allow to cool slightly.

-2. Remove cheesecake from fridge and pour ganache evenly over the top.
-Allow to set before running a dull knife around the edge of cheesecake and releasing from springform pan.
+2. Remove cheesecake from fridge and pour ganache evenly over top.
+Allow to set before running a dull knife around edge of cheesecake and releasing from springform pan.
 Alternately, if you don’t need to transport the cheesecake anywhere, you can remove the ring of the springform first and then pour the ganache over, using a spoon to guide the ganache toward the edges and allowing some to dribble down the sides.

 Jenny’s Notes: